Find Grad Schools

 34 Yearly Graduations

 The 8th most popular school in the country for social work majors who are seeking their graduate certificate is University of Iowa.
 Each year, around 30,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,356 per year, while in-state graduate students, on average, pay $10,432 per year.
-The social work program at University of Iowa awarded 34 graduate certificates during the 2020-2021 school year.
-About 97% of this group were women, and 18% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $8,711 per year, while in-state graduate students, on average, pay $10,875 per year.
+During the most recent year for which we have data, 34 people received their graduate certificate in social work from Iowa.
+About 91% of this group were women, and 30% were students from an underrepresented racial-ethnic group.

 28 Yearly Graduations

 The 9th most popular school in the country for social work majors who are seeking their graduate certificate is University of Pittsburgh - Pittsburgh Campus.
 Each year, around 32,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $19,092 per year, while in-state graduate students, on average, pay $24,118 per year.
-The social work program at University of Pittsburgh - Pittsburgh Campus awarded 28 graduate certificates during the 2020-2021 school year.
-About 86% of this group were women, and 32% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $19,760 per year, while in-state graduate students, on average, pay $24,962 per year.
+During the most recent year for which we have data, 28 people received their graduate certificate in social work from Pitt.
+Around 21% of these students were from an underrepresented racial-ethnic group, and 90% were women.

 #10